daveprowse/vac-live/lab-11/11-instructions.md

 > Note: There are other encoding methods available such as hex, base36, and so on.
 However, base64 is an accepted standard.

 > IMPORTANT!
 Don't confuse encoding with encryption.
 We use encoding to store information as a certain data type.
 However, it does not use a key.
 Anyone with access to the base64 command can decode text.
 It is not encryption and is not a substitute.
 Actual encryption methods use a key (which should be kept separate).
-Take a look at the different between your bas64 encoded plaintext and the actual ciphertext (starting with "vault:v1:")
+Take a look at the difference between your base64 encoded plaintext and the actual ciphertext (starting with "vault:v1:")

 When it comes to security and encryption, we could go on and on.
 But that's a good start.